What Should Your Puppy Know At 4 Months Of Age?

 However, he did have puppy zoomies at 4 months and we should have managed those zoomies in a better manner to keep him in control during that frenetic behavior.

 QUICK TIP: One of our favorite ways to manage puppy zoomies is to put our pup on a short 4-foot tie-down and give him his favorite chew toy.
-Bully Sticks work great because they can occupy your puppy for 10+ minutes giving him a chance to calm his energy.
+Beef Collagen Sticks work great because they can occupy your puppy for 10+ minutes giving him a chance to calm his energy.

 Enough about my puppies…